data-skeptic/blog/episodes/2017/ms-build-2017.md

 This episode recaps the Microsoft Build Conference.
 Kyle recently attended and shares some thoughts on cloud, databases, cognitive services, and artificial intelligence.
-The episode includes interiews with Rohan Kumar and David Carmona.
+The episode includes interviews with Rohan Kumar and David Carmona.

 A few other podcasts that covered the event as well: